RLBFF: Binary Flexible Feedback to bridge between Human Feedback & Verifiable Rewards: Training Data

 \paragraph{Filtering Principles Unsupported by Feedback} Our initial spot-checks suggest that generating principles without supporting text spans frequently leads to hallucinations.
 Therefore, our final prompt (see App. \ref{app:prompt_templates}) involves asking the model to cite evidence of a supporting text span from the human-written feedback, prior to answering the satisfaction of the principle.
 In such setting, the model could still generate a non-existent supporting text span or slightly paraphrase the original text span.
 We reject extractions where the cited span does not plausibly come from the feedback using the \emph{RapidFuzz} string matching library \citep{max_bachmann_2025_15133267} with \texttt{rapidfuzz.partial\_ratio(feedback, text\_span)} $> 60$, removing 2.2\% of principles.
 Such an evidence-citation mechanism minimizes LLM hallucinations relative to synthetic principle generation approaches that are not grounded in human-written feedback.
 In addition, we exclude all `helpfulness' principles (since helpfulness here refers to the \textit{global} quality assessment of responses -- rather than being based on a particular principle).
 Prior to exclusion, it accounted for 4.5\% of raw principles due to an artifact within HelpSteer3-Feedback that all human-written feedback starts with `The response is \dots{} helpful'.

 \paragraph{Removing Partially Fulfilled Principles} While we recognize that some principles can be partially fulfilled, natural language does not offer a clean way of determining whether partial means 10\%, 25\%, 50\%, 75\% or 90\%.
 Similarly, using extent-markers in natural language such as slightly or moderately also does not offer precision, as different annotators might have different understandings of what each word means.
 We thus remove the principles marked as "partially" fulfilled (only 13.8\%, suggesting that a binary value is suitable for most principles).
-Among the remaining principles, 35.4\% are no and 64.6\% are yes - indicating only a slight imbalance in distribution.
+Among the remaining principles, 35.4\% are no and 64.6\% are yes - indicating only a slight imbalance, the effect of which we study in App. \ref{app:balanced_scalarrm_evaluation}.